theforeman/theforeman.org/plugins/foreman_salt/13.0/index.md

 For more information regarding Foreman Remote Execution Plugin, have a look at the [Foreman Remote Execution](plugins/foreman_remote_execution) documentation.

-The job templates to run a job and to execution a salt function exists and can be used.
+The job templates to run a job via ssh provider and to execute a salt function exists and can be used: 'Salt Run state.highstate - SSH default'

 ![](/static/images/plugins/foreman_salt/rex_details.png)

-### 4.5.1 Salt as Remote Execution provider
+### 4.5.2 Salt with REX using salt provider

 Starting with version 12.0, Salt can be used as a Remote Execution provider.
 This means Salt can be used to drive Remote Execution without having to rely on SSH at all.
 In order for this mode to work, the master's publisher access control list needs to be modified:

     publisher_acl:
       foreman-proxy:
-        - .*
+        - state.template_str

+To run apply.highstate use the following job template: 'Salt Run state.highstate - Salt default'

 ## 4.6 Pillars